-A history and physical exam containing the information outlined in Section 3.3( n) of the Medical Staff Bylaws, or an appropriate assessment for outpatient surgeries or procedures where permitted by Medical Staff and Board approved policy, must be recorded before all surgical procedures and those tests or invasive procedures requiring anesthesia.
-When a history and physical examination, assessment, pertinent laboratory, x-ray and/or EKG reports are not recorded before a scheduled operation, invasive or diagnostic procedure requiring anesthesia, the procedure shall be canceled unless the responsible practitioner documents that such delay would be a threat to the patient's health.
+A history and physical exam, containing the information outlined in the Medical Staff Bylaws, must be recorded before all inpatient surgeries and procedures requiring anesthesia.
+Each department or service will determine for its members which outpatient procedures require a history and physical examination as a prerequisite and, if required, the scope of such history and physical.
+Notwithstanding the foregoing, a history and physical examination shall be required for all invasive operative procedures or procedures requiring anesthesia performed in the outpatient setting.
+When a history and physical examination, (if required), pertinent laboratory, x-ray and/or EKG reports are not recorded before a scheduled operation, or any potentially hazardous diagnostic procedure; the procedure shall be canceled unless the responsible practitioner documents that such delay would be a threat to the patient's health.